Ghozayel/Lextale/README.md

 [![DOI](https://zenodo.org/badge/525854071.svg)](https://zenodo.org/badge/latestdoi/525854071)
 <!-- badges: end -->

-The goal of [Lextale package](https://ghozayel.github.io/Lextale/) is to calculates the [%correctAV scoring](https://www.lextale.com/scoring.html) for the English and German versions [LexTALE-test](https://www.lextale.com) if administered using implementations which do not end with participants' score on the screen, e.g. online surveys.
+The goal of [Lextale package](https://ghozayel.github.io/Lextale/) is to calculates the [%correctAV scoring](https://www.lextale.com/scoring.html) for the English and German versions [LexTALE-test](https://www.lextale.com) if administered using implementations that do not end with participants' score on the screen, e.g. online surveys.
 For more info about the test, see [Lemhöfer & Broersma, 2012](https://www.lextale.com/pdf/Lemhofer_Broersma_2012.pdf).

 ## Functions and Arguments